• Skip to primary navigation

 Reparenting is the idea of giving to yourself now what you weren't given as a child.

 Essentially, this looks like asking yourself throughout the day: what do I need in this moment?
-And then following through to the best of your ability.
+Then, follow through to the best of your ability.

 When you feel shame, ask yourself what you need in that moment?
 When you're feeling those old feelings, what do you need?
 When you're feeling insecure, scared, anxious or bad, what in that moment would help you to feel a little better?